Old Sarough Mir

 The repeating elements in the center field of this Sarough Mir rug have no specific center (so-called repeating pattern).
 The repeating pattern has a calming but not boring effect.
 Rugs with repeating patterns are also called patterned.

-The background of this Sarough Mir is gray beige.
-The border features beige, dark blue and yellow.
+The background of this Sarough Mir is beige.
+The border features beige, light blue and light red.

 You are not the first to appreciate this Sarough Mir.
 It has had owners before you who have cherished and used it.
 It was hand knotted about 1960.
-It has been thoroughly cleaned and only partially restored condition but is in good condition.
-We have not completely restored this Sarough Mir because we think it is as it is a special charm.
-If you would like, we will of course restore the rug further for you.
-We can restore almost any rug to an almost perfect condition.
+We have cleaned it thoroughly and restored it lovingly.
+Therefore it is in very good condition despite its age.

 The pile of this Sarough Mir has been hand-knotted from high-quality virgin wool.
 Virgin wool is obtained through the gentle shearing of sheep.
 Virgin wool is a sustainable, natural raw material with a number of impressive properties; due to the wool's natural fat content, the surface repels water droplets and is thus naturally impervious to dirt.
 Wool also offers excellent thermal insulation, has a regulating effect on living climate and muffles sound.
 The weft and warp threads of this Sarough Mir are made of cotton.
 This versatile material is tear-resistant and stretchable and, therefore, ideal for a durable backing fabric.